Teaching my son to ride

 There are plenty of new brands which are built with this goal and understand what makes a good children's bike.
 I looked at Frog Bikes, Islabikes and woom, all of which come recommended online.
 I loved the look of the Commencal Ramones 14, with its proper MTB-looks of burly tyres and disc brakes.

 After much research, I fell in love with the Early Rider Seeker 14.
 It is clean and light and is a proper mountain bike with its nobbly tyres.
 It features a cool-looking belt drive, meaning less maintenance, no oily clothes and is also less likely to cause injury in case of a crash.

 Not quite ready

 For a few months, he wasn’t quite big enough for his new pedal bike, so he continued to use and love his green Strider balance bike.

 As the days were getting warmer I took both bikes on our adventures over Cannock Chase.
-I found safe areas on the grass in case of falls, with a slight gradient to help maintain momentum while he learnt to pedal.
+I found safe areas on the grass in case of falls, with a slight gradient to help maintain momentum while he learned to pedal.
 After some persuasion, he tried a few times, but he spent most of the time on his balance bike.